Deltacloud Drivers

 Rackspace yes no yes yes yes yes yes yes yes

-RHEV-M yes yes yes yes yes yes yes yes yes
+RHEV-M yes yes yes no yes yes yes yes yes

 RimuHosting yes yes yes yes yes yes yes yes yes